Click on the link above for all the latest Room 13 news and photos.

 To view animations made by Room 13 please click on the links below.

 The current committee consists of 7 children from years 4, 5 and 6 and they are fully responsible for the running of Room 13.
 It is their job to fund raise, keep Room 13 fully stocked with resources, make decisions about what happens in the space and liaise directly with Mr Fairclough about anything that might need to involve the school.
 They are fully responsible for recruiting new committee members.
 This is achieved by inviting applications, short listing and then interviewing.
-They also interviewed and employed their last Artist in Residence, Ed Boxall, who has recently left after being with us for eight years.
-We wish him well with his new creative projects.
+They also interview and employ the Artists in Residence, formerly Ed Boxall, who was with us for an amazing eight years and more recently Rachael Trewin.

 Within Room 13, the children have written and published a poetry book about West Rise Marsh, produced a CD of songs and have an ongoing project involving the magical land of Sharm Cazam.